-A second verse then begins which is structurally identical to the first with Paul’s bass still insisting on accenting the slow triplets throughout.
-Another chorus is then heard which appears structurally the same but there are some subtle differences.
+A second verse then begins, which is structurally identical to the first with Paul’s bass still insisting on accenting the slow triplets throughout.
+Another chorus is then heard which appears structurally the same, but there are some subtle differences.
 Ringo mistakenly plays a slow triplet at the end of the second measure but forgets to (or chooses not to) play the double triplet with Paul’s bass in the fourth measure.
-Instead he adds a couple of snare accents to cover up the mistake (if it was one).
+Instead he adds a couple of snare accents in that spot.

-To inform the listener that the end is near, the chorus is repeated a final time which may catch listeners by surprise.
+The chorus is repeated a final time to inform the listener that the end is near, which may catch listeners by surprise.
 It apparently caught Paul by surprise as well since, on his bass in the rhythm track, he starts the first measure off in the wrong key but quickly corrects himself hoping no one would notice.
-There is also an unexpected chord change in the seventh measure which also catches Paul off guard on the bass in the rhythm track.
+There is also an unexpected chord change in the seventh measure which catches Paul off guard on the bass in the rhythm track.
 Ringo misses the double triplet in the sixth measure again as well, showing that the arrangement was new to them and was quickly learned for the first time during the session that day.

 Paul is next to be worthy of mention with two complete bass tracks on one song, the first one buried in the rhythm track and the second prominently displayed as the focal point of the instrumentation.
 One could argue that Paul plays “lead bass” on “Think For Yourself.”
 While his high harmonies during the verses are as flawless as usual, his harmony work in the choruses was a little shaky the first time around.
 They come across much better after they were double-tracked.
 (Once again, listen to the left channel of the stereo mix to see what I mean.)